 The decision to postpone savings and investment can’t be a good decision as time will not wait for you to start

 Savings and investments should start when young, giving you enough time to reach the goal you have set for yourself.
 It is interesting to note that the value of money saved in earlier years appreciates much more than what is saved in later years just before retirement due to accumulation of interest and the compounding effect.
 In addition, starting to save bigger amounts in middle age poses problems with other family responsibilities.

-2) I am too old to save and plan retirement goals:
+2) I am too old to save and plan retirement goals

 I do not agree with you.
 It is never late to start saving and plan your retirement .
 “It is too late and I can’t do my retirement plan now.
 I will try to face my retirement as and when it comes” is not the right attitude.
 Anyway you need to face your retirement.
 You can’t skip or escape.
 So why don’t you prepare yourself now itself?